p91

 No two cats swing the same.
 As we each develop our abilities to express the music within, we evolve in our own unique ways.
 How our hands work, what instruments we have, what we learned early on all will shape our development.
 And while we will emulate, transcribe or memorize music from the masters we dig most, keep in mind that we each have our own way of working the magic.
 That originality is cherished and creates the artistic signature we recognize when we hear the legendary cats we most admire.

-The eighth note.
+The eighth note / '8 to the bar.'
 Well, as the 'big 4' is our swing basis, most of the above is with the quarter notes in 4/4 time, so four notes per measure.
 Our next evolution is to take some of these quarter notes and divide them in half to become eighth notes and keep it all swinging right along.
 Hip to eighth notes?
 Two for one, like getting two nickels for one dime.
-Ex.
-7.
+Example 7.

 This next eighth note figure gives us an easy way to create the 10 syllables of the old time rhythms of verse; iambic pentameter.
 This is the rhythm for Shakespeare's dialogues in many of his famous works.
 Example 7a.